russfeld/russfeld.me/content/about/cv.md

 * Developed and coordinated courses from the Computational Core program adapted as [curriculum for high schools](https://cs.ksu.edu/cyber-pipeline/curriculum/)
 * Worked with teachers and GTAs to answer questions and support the program across the state
+* Worked to align the courses with relevant AP Computer Science exams

 ### Computational Core Program
 <i class="fas fa-fw fa-calendar-alt"></i> 2018 - Present